raj-maurya/simility-moviedb/README.md

 ###To run (Instructions)

  - Run the application using Jekyll (teminal: $Jekyll serve)
+ - Testing on codeship [Deployment]

 ### Note:
  - https://websimility.herokuapp.com/ will not work correctly because API has "http" request and will give error!